-She was named as one of the most influential style bloggers in 2013 by Fashionista thanks to her raw and authentic content.
+She was named one of the most influential style bloggers in 2013 by Fashionista thanks to her raw and authentic content.
 Her work centers around her cute daughter who was diagnosed with Mosaic Trisomy 3 (rare chromosome disorder).

 The fact that she uses her blog as a platform to spread awareness for chromosome disorders and to inspire mothers from around the world makes it even more unique and intriguing.
 She is one of the few social media influencers who appear to be working in different niches.

 3) The Bucket List Family (@thebucketlistfamily)